 America Surpasses 100 Gigawatts of Solar Power

 The combined efforts of solar and wind power have resulted in over 40 GW of clean generating capacity coming online in the past year.
 With 21 GW of wind power also breaking the 100 GW capacity mark, the renewable energy landscape in the U.S. is experiencing a transformative shift.
-All future net new electricity generation capacity since 2006 has been CO2-free, underscoring the nation’s commitment to cleaner and more sustainable energy sources.
+All future net new electricity generation capacity since 2006 has been CO2-free, signifying progress.

 Future Growth and Policy Impact: